Deliberation via Matching: Optimal Distortion Bound: Proof of

 \subsection{The $\lambda$-Weighted Uncovered Set}

 In this section, we first assume a fixed $(\lambda, w)$ and use them implicitly to ease notation.
 We later optimally choose these parameters in \Cref{subsect:LP} and analyze the distortion with the chosen parameters.
-For now, recall that, for any ordered pair of candidates $(X,Y)$, we defined
+We first briefly recall how the tournament graph is defined.
+For any ordered pair of candidates $(\Psi,\Upsilon)$, we let